 Depending on the notice received about an isolation, children will be sent home with exercise books, reading books and in some cases, printed learning tasks to complete.

-Remote learning using Google Classroom will be available from the next working day after an isolation begins.
+Remote learning using Google Classroom will be available from the next working day after an isolation begins (for Reception class upwards).

 Parents and carers can use our Generic Resources for Remote Learning available on our website to further support their child.